JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 References
-R. Cowen, "Keck goes the distance."
+R. Cowen, “Keck goes the distance.”
 Science News, January 14, 1995.
 Freedman, Wendy L. and M. S. Turner, Sky and Telescope, Vol. 106, No. 4, 2004.

 Image here

-#   "Prove it to yourself for yourself"
+#   “Prove it to yourself for yourself”

 Summary

 Herein lies a set of errors for which individuals need only simple high school mathematics to check the error content for themselves.
 And the level of intellect displayed by the authors throughout their book is such that this error content has to be deliberate, thereby demanding we think about why.

-"When a religion becomes fundamentalist, it inevitably becomes counter-productive, counter-intuitive, and an impediment to the social and spiritual progress of its adherents."
+“When a religion becomes fundamentalist, it inevitably becomes counter-productive, counter-intuitive, and an impediment to the social and spiritual progress of its adherents.”

 This summation has certainly proven itself true for Jewish, Islamic, and Christian fundamentalism--all of which have committed heinous acts of barbarism in the name of their supposed God.